kapawlak/128A_Remote/128ASite/covid.md

 $$

 :::
+In plain English, the above sentence says that "The change in the number of infectious indivduals is proportional to the contact rate, $k$, times the number of infected individuals making contact, further multiplied by the *probability* the new contact is susceptible to infection".

 ::: Question
 Derive the differential equation for the susceptible group --i.e. what is $\frac{d S(t)}{dt}$?
 :::

 This equation is slightly less trivial to integrate, and is left as a excercise.
 We use the fact that the total population in the town remains constant, hence $S(t) = N - I(t)$, in [Eq](#Eq-simodel) to obtain a nonlinear differential equation in $I(t)$, which can be solved to obtain: